hargurjeet/Hargurjeet/README.md

 In the past, I have worked with [**TCS**](https://www.tcs.com/) as IT Analyst.

-I am an Data enthusiast and spend my spare time building up AI Models
+I am an Data enthusiast and spend my spare time building ML and DL Models.

 ### Things I'm good at :fire: